Same Day Appointments Available

 Non-Surgical Treatment for TMJ Disorders

 Disorders of the temporomandibular joint (TMJ) affect millions of people worldwide.
-TMJ discomfort can range from mild to severe, often increasing over time.
-Painful symptoms can develop across the upper body and can often appear completely unrelated to trouble in the jaw area.
+TMJ discomfort can range from mild to severe, often increasing over time if left untreated.
+Painful symptoms can manifest throughout the upper body and may often seem unrelated to the jaw area.

 Trouble in the jaw can result in pain across the entire upper body.
 In many cases, patients are unaware that back pain, headaches, earaches, and more are caused by damage to the TMJ (temporomandibular joint).
 TMJ disorders (TMD) can affect people of all ages, with symptoms ranging widely.